Using E-mail Safely and Well

 Free Downloads

-SIRCAM goes one better by using the name of the attached infected document (minus the file suffix), thus providing an infinite variety of subject lines.
+SIRCAM goes one better by using the name of the attached infected document (minus the file suffix), thus providing an infinite variety of subject fields.

 Finally, a quick note on a curious reversal of the well-known hoax warnings that circulated years ago such as the following, described at < http://www.europe.f-secure.com/hoaxes/returned.shtml >: